pointworld/pTopo/README.md

 Note:
 - The first version of this project is almost based on [jTopo(v0.4.8)](http://www.jtopo.com/) or [jTopo(v0.4.8)](http://www.jtopo.cn/).
 - The first version of pTopo is based on ES6.
-- Sincere thanks to the contributions of the author.
+- Sincere thanks to the contributions of the author(jTopo).
 ---

 # pTopo
-> Give me a point, return you a world.